Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Unlikely to compete directly with our other portfolio companies (and verified, if in doubt, by the founder(s) in question)

 ##### Business and economics
++ Can prove what they need to prove to raise more money after having spent ~half of the round (because that's when founders usually need to start fundraising), or grow rapidly from profits
 + Plausible to have sustainable unit economics in the future

 ##### Deal terms